gtheodoridis/DICOMHawk/README.md

     cd dicomhawk
     ```

-2. **Build the Docker image**:
+2. **Start the services with Docker Compose**:

     ```bash
-    docker build -t dicomhawk .
+    docker-compose up -d
     ```

-3. **Run the Docker container**:

-    ```bash
-    docker run -d -p 5000:5000 -p 11112:11112 --name dicomhawk_container dicomhawk
-    ```

-    This command runs the container in detached mode, exposing the web interface on port 5000 and the DICOM server on port 11112.
+    This command starts the Flask application and a log server in detached mode.
+The web interface is accessible on port 5000, and the DICOM server listens on port 11112.
 Alternatively, port 104 is also applicable for DICOM (ACR-NEMA).

 ### Usage